RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts/general-movers.md

 ```

 -   `      build_disulf     ` : indicates that disulfides should be built into the structure
+-   `      use_match_rt    ` : Handles disulfide searching by computing the rotation-translation (RT) matrix between all pairs of residue backbones, and comparing these RT matrices to a database of known disulfides.
+Euclidian distance is used to determine the similarity between the query RT matrix and each disulfide in the database.
+The cutoff for similarity between the RT matrix and a known disulfide is match_rt_limit (below).
+Default true.
--   `      match_rt_limit     ` : RMSD limit between two residue backbones and a disulfide in the database, used to determine if a disulfide can be built between those residues.
+-   `      match_rt_limit     ` : Upper threshold for determining if two residues can form a disulfide based on the RT matrix between their backbone atoms.
 1.0 is strict, 2.0 is loose, 6.0 is very loose, \>6 makes no difference.
+Default 1.0.
+-   `      use_disulf_fa_score    ` : Handles disulfide searching by actually building disulfide bonds between all pairs of residues within a distance cutoff, minimizing these, scoring the disulfides using the default full-atom disulfide potential (dslf_fa13), and then applying an upper threshold.
+Some backbone flexibility may be allowed in the minimization.
+Default false.
+-   `      disulf_fa_max     ` : Upper threshold for determining if two residues can form a disulfide based on actually building and minimizing a disulfide there.
+Default -0.25.
+-   `      relax_bb_for_disulf     ` : Allow backbone minimization during disulfide building using use_disulf_fa_score.
+This backbone relaxation is done on a poly-alanine backbone and thus the backbone may be more flexible than is actually feasible for a given structure, resulting in accepting disulfides that will be strained on the actual structure.
+Allowing backbone minimization should increase the overall number of possible disulfide bonds found.
+Default false.
 -   `      quick_and_dirty     ` : Bypass the refinement step within remodel; useful to save time if performing refinement elsewehere
 -   `      bypass_fragments     ` : Bypasses rebuilding the structure from fragments
 -   `      min_disulfides     ` : Specifies the minimum number of disulfides required in the output structure.
 If min\_disulfides is greater than the number of potential disulfides that pass match\_rt\_limit, the protocol will fail. **This is only read/applied if build\_disulf or fast\_disulf are set to true.**